2024 Papua gubernatorial election: Aftermath

-Following the election, Matius Fakhiri claimed that Yermias Bisai failed to submit a non-conviction certificate required to be an eligible candidate.
+Following the election, Mathius Fakhiri claimed that Yermias Bisai failed to submit a non-conviction certificate required to be an eligible candidate.
 The Papua General Elections Commission declared that Yermias Bisai's candidacy was valid and certified the election result.
 However, on 24 February 2025, the Constitutional Court invalidated the election and ordered a repeat election within 180 days.
 The courts also declared that Yermias Bisai would be ineligible to contest the new polls, with parties that previously backed his candidacy being required to submit a new pair of candidates.